nwon24/nlp/nlp.md

 end; and in conjunction with the problem of vanishing gradient, this limits its ability to pick up on longer range textual dependencies.
 In addition, the sequential nature of the network can be a bottleneck for computation.
-However, when combined with pretrained word embeddings that are then finetuned by the model, LSTMs offer an improvement in performance over CNNs and the baseline models, as can be seen from the results.
+However, when combined with pretrained word embeddings that are then fine-tuned by the model, LSTMs offer an improvement in performance over CNNs and the baseline models, as can be seen from the results.